CompCogNeuro/CompCogNeuro.github.io/content/error-driven-learning.md

 bibfile = "ccnlab.json"
 +++

 **Error-driven learning** is a powerful form of learning that drives changes in synaptic weights to reduce _errors_.
 In [[Axon]], these errors are generally _prediction errors_: the differences between a prediction and what actually happens (see [[predictive learning]]).
-Prediction-error-driven learning is what drives learning in the [[large language model]]s (LLMs) that power Chat GPT and related models.
+Prediction-error-driven learning is what drives learning in the [[large language models]] (LLMs) that power Chat GPT and related models.

 Error-driven learning requires a mechanism for these error signals to drive synaptic changes.
 In LLMs and other current [[abstract neural network]] models, [[error backpropagation]] is used to drive synaptic learning.
 However, this mechanism is not directly compatible with known neurobiological mechanisms.
 Thus, Axon uses [[temporal derivative]]s, which can be computed locally using biologically-based mechanisms in the context of [[bidirectional connectivity]], to drive error-driven learning using the [[kinase algorithm]].